luss/pgmanage/deploy/macosx/README.md

 # PgManage macOS Build

-The build should be done on Windows 10 x86_64 OS.
-The following software should be installed prior to runnig the build script:
+The following software should be installed prior to running the build script:

 Official Python 3.9.* macOs release